 Exclusive to Vedic Management Centre by U. Mahesh Prabhu

-Vedic calendars called as Panchanga which are followed even today by religiously sagacious Hindus can predict with precision the rise of the sun, the moon, arrival of seasons, comets and even solar and lunar eclipses.
-These Panchanga divide time in Kshana (seconds), Kastha (5 Kshana), Laghu (15 Kastha), Danda (15 Laghu), Muhurta (2 Danda), Ahoratram (30 Muhurta), Masa (30 Ahoratram), Ritu (2 Masa), Ayana (3 Ritu) and Samvatsara (2 Ayana or 1 year).
+Vedic calendars called Panchanga, which are followed even today by religiously sagacious Hindus, can predict with precision the rise of the sun, the moon, arrival of seasons, comets, and even solar and lunar eclipses.
+These Panchanga divide time in Kshana (seconds), Kastha (5 Kshana), Laghu (15 Kastha), Danda (15 Laghu), Muhurta (2 Danda), Ahoratram (30 Muhurta), Masa (30 Ahoratram), Ritu (2 Masa), Ayana (3 Ritu) and Samvatsara (2 Ayana or one year).
 Yugas (which are four, namely: Krita, Treta, Dwapara, and Kali) in most Vedic texts they are mostly as a metaphor.

 We often hear Hindus cursing the Kali Yuga for virtually anything and everything that creates obstacles in their lives.
-They lay the onus of that encumbrance upon Kali Yuga sighing, “This is owing to Kali Yuga, the world is going to the dogs.” and, even, “This is going to go from bad to worse.”
-There are even those who are eagerly waiting for the arrival of “Kalki” the avatar of Vishnu, to liberate them from their despicable state.
-They’re sure that world is beyond repair and, that, if all there is an iota of chance for revival then that chance rests in the arrival of Kalki.
+They lay the onus of that encumbrance upon Kali Yuga sighing, “This is owing to Kali Yuga, the world is going to the dogs.” and even, “This is going to go from bad towards worse.”
+There are, also, those who are eagerly waiting for the arrival of “Kalki,” the avatar of Vishnu, “to liberate them.”
+They’re sure that world is beyond repair and that, if all there is an iota of chance for revival, then that chance rests in the arrival of Kalki.

-When you create cults and institutions, even with the best intentions, they are bound to get corrupted eventually and fail.
-As rishis say “All that is born has to die, all that begins must end, this is the eternal truth about life.
+When you create cults and institutions, even with the best intentions, they are bound to get corrupt eventually and fail.
+As rishis say, “All that is born has to die, all that begins must end, this is the eternal truth about life.
 Attachment to an individual or institution is in vain.
 Detachment is the only way out of misery.”

-Today, there are many self-styled Vedic schools which teach Sanskrit.
+Today, many self-styled Vedic schools teach Sanskrit.
 Those who’ve completed even their most advanced course cannot decode Vedic text.
 I can tell you with confidence because I’ve learned, before unlearning, them to understand the colossal wisdom of the Vedic rishis and munis coded in these texts.

 It is safe to conclude that Bhagavat and Mahabharata are not just written by different authors but also in different time capsules, Bhagavatam’s Sanskrit resembles that of Panini, unlike Vyasa’s Mahabharata.
 Vyasa’s Mahabharata also does not endorse the idea that Kali Yuga will commence the beginning of bad or worse times.

-Ramayana is believed to have happened in Krita, also known as Sat Yug.
-Supporters of Yuga theory argue that Sat Yug and Treta Yug are the best of Yugas where “there’s no pain whatsoever.”
-If such is the hypothesis then how did Rama see so much pain and suffering in people across his land that he suffered chronic depression?
+Ramayana believed to have happened in Krita, also known as Sat Yug.
+Supporters of Yuga theory argue that Sat Yug and Treta Yug are the best of Yugas, where “there’s no pain whatsoever.”
+If such is the hypothesis, then how did Rama see so much pain and suffering in people across his land that he suffered chronic depression?

-Fear is the worst enemy of humanity.
-It is a tool of the despots for restraining and subjugating their victims.
+Fear is the worst enemy of humanity; it is a tool of the despots for restraining and, then, subjugating their victims.
 It’s also the ultimate deception.
 Most of the time fear itself is worse than the object of fear.
 Ignorance is the root of fear.
-According to the rishis, it’s only through right knowledge, or Jnana, and wisdom, or Vijnana – that we can free ourselves from fear.
-Any texts which instill fear in us are verily manifestation of ignorance and are not Vedic.
+According to the rishis, it’s only through the right knowledge, or Jnana, and wisdom, or Vijnana – that we can free ourselves from fear.
+Any texts which instill fear in us are verily a manifestation of ignorance and are not Vedic.
 And it’s better to ignore or best to forget any books that harps on instilling fear in our minds.
 To revere them is to invite our peril.